bcgov/nr-permitting-etl/readme.md

      Matching rules are transformed into `process_event` objects with dates, process codes, and statuses.

 4. **JSON Output**
-     A `ProcessEventSet` JSON object is attached to the feature as an attribute named `json_output`.
+     A `ProcessEventSet` JSON object is generated and saved to the specified output location.

 ## Directory Structure